aksimhal/sunflower/README.txt

 README

-{IN PROGRESS - Code not garunteed to work for everyone}
+{IN PROGRESS - Code not guaranteed to work for everyone}

-Code to track sunflower growth
+Code to track sunflower growth.
+For more information, please email anish @ simhal@virginia.edu